spences10/scottspence.com/copy/faq.md

 A good percentage of pair programming and collaboration on the team.

-Working with Svelte, React, Gatsby, Netlify, Vercel, Next.js and GitHub.
+Working with Svelte and SvelteKit, Netlify, Vercel, and GitHub.

 **If you really want to grab my attention,** tell me how you collaborate, how you keep quality high, how you contribute back to the